Geometric theta-lifting for the dual pair GSp_{2n}, GSO_{2m}: Local theory for the dual pair

 where $t\in \cO$ is a uniformizer, $p$ comes from the inclusion $P_{\HH_a}\subset \HH_a$, and $q$ is the natural quotient map.
 First, define functors

 by

 Since

 is an equivalence (exact for the perverse t-structures), the functors (\ref{functors_J_P^*_and_J_P^!__for_Nr}) are well-defined.
-Further, (\ref{functors_J_P^*_and_J_P^!__for_Nr}) are compatible with the transition functors in the definition of the corresponding derived categories, so give rise to the functors (\ref{functor_J_P_HH_a}) in the limit as $N,r$ go to infinity.
-Note that for (\ref{functor_J_P_HH_a}) we get $\DD\comp J^*_{P_{\HH_a}}\,\iso\, J^!_{P_{\HH_a}}\comp \DD$ naturally.
+Further, (\ref{functors_J_P^*_and_J_P^!__for_Nr}) are compatible with the transition functors in the definition of the corresponding $\DG$-categories, so give rise to the functors (\ref{functor_J_P_HH_a}) in the colimit as $N,r$ go to infinity.
+Note that for (\ref{functor_J_P_HH_a}) we get $\DD\comp J^*_{P_{\HH_a}}\,\iso\, J^!_{P_{\HH_a}}\comp \DD$ naturally on the subcategories of constructible objects.